Close-your-eyes/Mapping_SNP_to_protein/README.md

     ## 30-letter AAString object
     ## seq: MDFWLWPLYFLPVSGALRILPEVKVEGELG

+Silent mutations, so when a snp does not change the amino acid, are excluded.

 ``` r
 # exclude snps which cause a silent mutation
 cds_aa_range <- Biostrings::translate(Biostrings::DNAStringSet(cds_man_minus))[[1]][range]